What We do

-This collaborative approach is critical to SST’s Human Engineering evaluation efforts in that this method assesses the impact of the entire system on all aspects of the user.
-A Human Factors Analysis is conducted to ensure that the characteristics of the user are fully integrated into the design of the system.
-It is in this area that the human’s cognitive, perceptual and physical capabilities needed to efficiently operate, maintain, and support the system (or ancillary equipment) are evaluated.
+SST conducts Human Factors Analysis to ensure that the characteristics of the user are fully integrated into the design of the system.
+It is in this area that the human’s cognitive, perceptual, and physical capabilities needed to efficiently operate, maintain, and support the system (or ancillary equipment) are evaluated.
 To minimize the potential for human error and the risk for injury, both a System Safety and Health Hazard Risk Assessment are also employed.
-Safety hazards associated with the design characteristics or operation of the system, such as those involving mechanical components, and features which may result in more serious bodily injury or cumulative physical impairment, such as noise, vibration, and temperature, are assessed, and either eliminated through design modifications or controlled through changes in operational procedures.
+Safety hazards associated with the design characteristics or operation of the system, such as those involving mechanical components, and features which may result in more serious bodily injury or cumulative physical impairment, such as noise, vibration, and temperature, are assessed and either eliminated through design modifications or controlled through changes in operational procedures.

-SST also considers the human user in other areas of system development.
-A Manpower Evaluation is conducted to determine if the human resources allocated to operate and maintain the system are adequate to meet its demands.
+SST conducts Manpower or Human Performance Evaluation to determine if the human resources allocated to operate and maintain the system are adequate to meet its demands.
 Often deficiencies in manpower lead to an increase in operational workload and a corresponding reduction in human performance and safety.
 New or modified system requirements may also impact the ability of the target user population to operate the system under all of the conditions and environments anticipated.
-A Personnel Skills Assessment is designed to provide a detailed description of the qualifications required by operators and maintainers, and to evaluate the degree to which available personnel possess the knowledge, skills and capabilities for successful system interaction.
-If deficiencies in this area are found to exist, an Instructional Training Assessment must also be directed to identify the type of training and education needed for user personnel to acquire the appropriate abilities.

-We also conduct HITL simulations to support concept evaluation and investment/implementation decisions.
 SST performs all phases of HITL simulation, from planning, development and shakedown to data collection, processing, and analysis using operational personnel.
-SST delivers briefings, reports, and scholarly literature for the FAA and the larger Human Engineering community.
-During HITLs studies and other operational evaluations, we conduct operator assessments of controllers and pilots, as well as construct evaluations such as SA and workload.
+During HITL studies and other operational evaluations, we conduct operator assessments, as well as construct evaluations such as situational awareness (SA) and workload.
 SST employs these interactive simulations to quantify both motor and cognitive skills using recognized methods and metrics, including survey methodologies, and physiological measures such as electroencephalography (EEG), heart rate variability (HRV), and eye tracking.
 We also develop novel performance, SA, and workload measurement techniques, and tailor existing techniques to meet the needs of our customers and their specific testing and evaluation requirements.